 Floaters are small, semi-transparent or cloudy particles within the vitreous gel inside the eye.
 They can appear as specks, spots, threadlike strands or cobwebs of various shapes and sizes.
 Because they are located inside the eye, floaters move with the eye and seem to move away when you try to look at them.
 Floaters are most commonly associated with the breakdown of the vitreous gel as it becomes more watery.
 This is a part of the aging process.
 Floaters can also be signs of more serious problems including a retinal tear or detachment (see the image below).
 When the vitreous gel pulls on the retina, patients will notice flashes of light.
 The retina cannot say “ouch” but it can signal lights on or off.
 This traction can cause a retinal tear or detachment.
 All patients noticing flashes of light and/or new floaters should call our office for an urgent evaluation.

 Glaucoma is an eye condition causing damage to the optic nerve that can lead to blindness.
 The optic nerve is the cable which transmits signals from the retina to the brain.
 Early diagnosis and treatment are key to controlling glaucoma and saving sight.
 When caught early, glaucoma can usually be controlled.
 Glaucoma typically has no symptoms meaning it is up to an eye doctor to diagnose it rather than having a patient present with a complaint related to glaucoma.
 Glaucoma affects side vision leaving a patient with tunnel vision in late stages.
 Risk factors for glaucoma include: advancing age, family history of glaucoma, eye injury or surgery, African ancestry and elevated pressure within the eye.
 All of our comprehensive eye examinations include testing for glaucoma.
-If a patient is diagnosed as a glaucoma suspect (by our doctors or referred to us from outside doctors), Dr. Sullivan or Dr. Bundy will complete a glaucoma evaluation.
+If a patient is diagnosed as a glaucoma suspect (by our doctors or referred to us from outside doctors), Our skilled doctors will complete a glaucoma evaluation.
 Glaucoma was once thought to be due solely to high pressure inside the eye.
 We now know that many patients with normal intraocular pressure have glaucoma and need treatment.
 Treatment generally consists of medicated eyedrops.

 Hordeolum or “stye”